Blanche of France, Duchess of Austria

 Blanche of France (Blanca; c.
-1278 – 1 March 1305), a member of the House of Capet, was Duchess of Austria and Styria as consort to the Habsburg Duke Rudolph III, eldest son of King Albert I of Germany.
-She served as regent in Styria during the absence of her spouse.
+1278 – 1 March 1305), a member of the House of Capet, was Duchess of Austria and Styria as the wife of the Habsburg Duke Rudolph III, eldest son of King Albert I of Germany.
+She served as regent in Styria during the absence of her husband.

 Life

 Blanche was born in Paris, the second child of King Philip III of France and his second wife, Maria of Brabant.
 Her siblings were Louis, Count of Évreux and Margaret, Queen of England.
 Blanche also had two older half-brothers from her father's first marriage: Philip, the future King of France, and Charles, Count of Valois.

 Betrothals

 Blanche was betrothed four times before her eventual marriage at the fifth attempt.
 Her first betrothal was to John I, Marquis of Namur, in September 1290.
 However, the wedding did not materialize.

 Blanche's second betrothal was on 31 July 1291 to Edward, Prince of Wales.
 Edward was seven years old at this time, while Blanche was thirteen.
 As the alliance was being negotiated between the two courts, Edward's mother died.
 She had borne fourteen children, but Edward was her only surviving son.
 His father, king Edward I, therefore resolved to marry again and beget more sons.
 While he looked for a suitable match for himself, he formalized the betrothal of his son with Blanche.

 Over the next two years, Blanche came of age and developed into a great beauty, whereas an aging Edward I had still not found a bride for himself.
 Upon hearing reports of her extraordinary good looks, Edward I sent emissaries to her half-brother's court to negotiate a termination of the existing betrothal and the terms for marriage between Blanche and himself.
 King Philip IV of France agreed to give his half-sister in marriage to the king of England on the following terms: